Appraisals: Best Practices for UK Employers

 Another option is the 360-degree appraisal system, where a variety of people who come into contact with the employee give written feedback on their performance.
 This could include their line manager, peers, staff working below them, and in some cases even customers and suppliers.
 It may give a broad picture of how the employee is performing, but it can also be time-consuming and costly, and needs to be handled sensitively.

-Employees should know in advance what to expect during the appraisal.
-Ask them to prepare and complete any relevant documentation for discussion.
+Employees should also know in advance what to expect during the appraisal.
+Schedule the meeting in advance and provide the employee with a summary of the topics to be covered.
+This allows them to prepare and contribute meaningfully.

 During the appraisal